Peanut Butter Overnight Oats

 Ingredients for Peanut Butter Overnight Oats

-- Old-fashioned oats.
-Oats are a wonderful way to incorporate whole grains into your day.
+• Old-fashioned rolled oats.
+Oats are a wonderful way to incorporate whole grains into your day for a boost of fiber.
 I used old-fashioned oats for these overnight oats.

-- Milk of choice.
-I used fat-free milk but you can use any plant-based milk to make it vegan.
+• Milk of choice.
+I used fat-free milk or almond milk, but you can use any plant-based milk to make it vegan.

-- Maple syrup.
+• Maple syrup.
 If you prefer to limit your sugar, I recommend sweetening with banana-it's absolutely delicious.
-My son eats regular oats this way and loves them!
+My son eats peanut butter banana overnight oats regularly and loves them!

-- Greek yogurt.
+• Greek yogurt.
 I added this for an additional boost of protein.
-If you prefer your oats vegan, you can either omit the yogurt or add vegan yogurt.
+If you prefer your oats to be vegan, you can either omit the yogurt or use a vegan alternative.

 I like to get one of my glass storage containers or Rubbermaid containers and mix the ingredients up in individual servings if I am going to be on the go OR mix it in one large storage container and take it out when I'm ready to eat!

-- In food storage container, jar of your choice, or large bowl, mix the dry ingredients to ensure no clumps form.
+• In a food storage container, jar of your choice, or large bowl, mix the dry ingredients to ensure no clumps form.

 Variations of Overnight Oats